pupil-labs/pupil-docs/src/core/software/pupil-capture.md

 #### Camera field of view (FOV)

-Based the estimated intrinsics, one can calculate the camera's field of view (FOV).
+Based on the estimated intrinsics, one can calculate the camera's field of view (FOV).

 **Field of view in degrees:**
 | Camera name                                | Resolution  | Horizontal | Vertical | Diagonal |